CodePurble/linked-list/README.md

 All source files must be put in the `src` directory
 When compiling, manual linking of the header file is required.
 Use of a makefile is recommended
+For a better understanding of the usage of this library, check out the `test.c` program in the `src` directory.

 ## About
 This is a linked list implementation in the C language.
 These lists can be used to store values of type `int` only.